Black witches - True Blood

 Black witches in entertainment — there’s not a whole lot.
 Oftentimes crossing into quasi-religious depictions, much of Black witchiness is based in polytheistic, animist, shamanistic, and ancestor worship beliefs that originated in various parts of Africa.
 Namely the prevalence, at least in Western media, trends toward Voodooism or Hoodooism; derivatives of West African belief systems, with various degrees of respect and authenticity.
 However, Black people aren’t completely absent from traditionally (and stereotypical) white-associated depictions of witchiness that grew out of Western Europe.

-Not everything on this list will fit the stereotypical “witch” mold of either variety; but it’s a selection of the few positive depictions we could find so far of Black witchcraft in media.
+Not everything on this list will fit the stereotypical “witch” mold of either variety; but it’s a selection of the few positive depictions we could find so far of Black witches in media.
 If you can think of others please let us know in the comments!

 Rochelle Zimmerman